-Rifampin has been shown to produce liver dysfunction.
-Fatalities associated with jaundice have occurred in patients with liver disease and in patients taking rifampin with other hepatotoxic agents.
-Patients with impaired liver function should be given rifampin only in cases of necessity and then with caution and under strict medical supervision.
-In these patients, careful monitoring of liver function, especially SGPT/ALT and SGOT/AST should be carried out prior to therapy and then every 2 to 4 weeks during therapy.
-If signs of hepatocellular damage occur, rifampin should be withdrawn.
+Monitor for symptoms and clinical/laboratory signs of liver injury, especially if treatment is prolonged or given with other hepatotoxic drugs.
+Patients with impaired liver function should be given rifampin only in cases of necessity and then under strict medical supervision.
+In these patients, careful monitoring of liver function should be done prior to therapy and then every 2 to 4 weeks during therapy.
+If signs of hepatic damage occur or worsen, discontinue rifampin.
+Rifampin has enzyme-inducing properties, including induction of delta amino levulinic acid synthetase.
+Isolated reports have associated porphyria exacerbation with rifampin administration.